mogelbrod/github-to-favro/README.md

 [Favro card comments](https://favro.com/developer/) in response to receiving various [Github webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/) requests.

-Inspects incoming webhook requests for references to Favro card IDs.
+Inspects incoming webhook requests for references to Favro card IDs (`ABC-123` or similar).
 If any are detected the worker will then attempt to post a comment to the corresponding Favro card with a link to the commit/issue/PR/etc. which referenced it.

 <img width="393" alt="Screenshot of Favro card with comment posted by worker" src="https://user-images.githubusercontent.com/150084/194759250-4b714388-71cc-4f49-9154-ef4e6b74f816.png">